Meet Laurie Buffington

 Shantel, with Pit Jazz

-Shantel has worked at Dog Days for more than 14 years, and is an essential and integral part to all of our operations.
-She is my assistant, the office manager and a lover of all dogs, including her own Corgi and Aussie.
-You will see Shantel training the dogs and their owners in class, during private behavioral evaluations and for Board and Train programming.
+Shantel has worked at Dog Days for more than 16 years, and is an essential and integral part to all of our operations.
+She is my assistant, the office manager and a lover of all animals and esp dogs.
+In addition to her own Corgi and Aussie, she has several cats, a cow and a turtle.
+You will usually see Shantel training the dogs and their owners in class or during private behavioral evaluations for our Board and Train program, and if you’re really lucky she might even show up at your house to help with your training!
 Shantel will answer your phone calls and emails, schedule your appointments and training sessions, and help with any dog related question you may have!

 Adam came to us in 2012 as a kind of package deal.
 He had participated in a number of my classes with a previous dog, but at some point he decided to be owned by two Bernese Mountain Dogs.
 As he kept showing up with Bob and Rita to take more classes, it seemed a natural progression, from both of our perspectives, to bring him into Dog Days as an employee.
 He has done a great job learning to work the Board and Train dogs as a group, is a very hard worker, and has learned many complex aspects of our operations, we even let him drive the tractor!
-In 2017 Adam passed his CPDT-KA exam and works extensively with clients on and off the property.
+In 2017 Adam passed his CPDT-KA exam and in addition to his on-site tasks also works individually with clients on and off the property.

 The “package part” to Adam is that Bob and Rita (and now Ray) come to work with Adam.
 Bob esp has become a great working partner and “role model” for many of the younger dogs.
 You can often catch him at puppy class helping out with our more enthusiastic pups, in addition to being a regular training partner during private evaluations.